petersmagnusson/base62/README.md

 of the base62 strings, ensuring they are valid outputs of the same base62 encoding process.

-As noted above, both chunk size and choice of character set is easily modified.
+Both chunk size and choice of character set is easily modified (there are a handful of incompatible choices for character set, see below).

 ## Efficiency (briefly)